SyraD/Python_DataMining_StepByStep/4BasicMining/README.md

 ````
 user: ~/ mkdir PyCodes
 ````
-Go into the PyCodes folder and download zip file of code.
+Navigate into the PyCodes folder and download the zip file of the code.
 ````
 user: ~/ cd PyCodes
 user: ~/ Pycodes $ wget 'https://github.com/SyraD/DataMining_Python_Scripts/archive/master.zip'
 user: ~/ Pycodes $ unzip master.zip -d DownloadedCode

 ````
-Use the folder view to navigate to the BasicMiningScripts and move out to PyCodes.
+Use the folder view or terminal commands (cd ..) to navigate to the BasicMiningScripts and move out to PyCodes.
 Delete DownloadedCode folder and masterscript if you like.

 #7.
 Modify the Keys.py file with your keys.

-#8. naviate to the folder with the code
+#8.
+Naviate to the folder with the code
 ```
 user: ~/ Pycodes $ cd BasicMiningScripts

 ```

-#9.  run the 'Run This' code
+#9.
+Run the 'Run This' code

 ```
 user: ~/ Pycodes/BasicMiningScripts $ python RunThis.py